WICG/shape-detection-api/README.md

 ## Use cases :camera:

+* QR/barcode detection can be used for quick user registration, e.g. for [voting purposes](https://twitter.com/RegistertoVote/status/733123511128981508).

 * Live video feeds would like to identify faces in a picture/video as highly salient areas to e.g. give hints to image or video encoders.

 * Social network pages would like to quickly identify the human faces in a picture/video and offer the user e.g. the possibility of tagging which name corresponds to which face.